subhojit777/imag/doc/src/09020-changelog.md

     * `libimagstore` got another fix with the file parsing, as the `std::str::Lines` iterator takes empty lines as no lines.

+## 0.6.3

+Bugfix release for fixing:

+* `libimagstore` got another fix with the file parsing, as the `std::str::Lines` iterator takes empty lines as no lines.

 ## 0.6.2

 Bugfix release for fixing: